Learn what time limits apply to file for property adjustment orders.

 Are there time limits for me to apply for my property settlement entitlement?

-It is important to seek legal advice from an experienced Family Lawyer to know what your property settlement entitlement is and what time limits apply.
+Yes.
+It is important to seek legal advice from an experienced Family Lawyer to know what your property settlement entitlement is and what time limits apply to you in the specific circumstances of your case.

 If you fail to file an application for property settlement orders within the above time limit, the court will need grant you special permission.
 This is not always granted by a court.